ovarian

 Mucinous cystadenofibroma of the ovary

 What is mucinous cystadenofibroma?
 A mucinous cystadenofibroma is a non-cancerous type of ovarian tumour.
 While these tumours are non-cancerous, they can grow to be very large in size and can cause significant symptoms for many patients.
-The ovary The ovaries are part of the female reproductive tract.
-The ovaries are small organs that are located …
+How do pathologists make this diagnosis?
+For most women, the diagnosis of mucinous cystadenofibroma is only made when the …

 Read More »